Stavros/LedToggle/README.md

 # LedToggle

-An example for NIOS II processor to toggle a Led with a Button
+An example of NIOS II processor to toggle a Led with a Button

 ## Information